Carl Hall (mountaineer)

 Carl Christian Hall (13 August 1848 – 6 May 1908) was a Danish mountaineering pioneer.
 He was born in Frederiksberg as a son of Prime Minister Carl Christian Hall.
-He made 46 first ascents of Norwegian mountains.
+He made 46 first ascents of Norwegian mountains including Store Austanbotntind in 1883 (with Mathias Soggemoen.
+Several grographical features are named after Hall including Hall's Hammer.
 He was decorated Knight of the Order of St. Olav in 1890.